 When the weather is warm, there is nothing more fun to a child then running around in the open air, sliding down slides, swinging on swings and climbing on playground equipment.
 It’s always a novelty and always seems to suffice for hours of entertainment.

 Often my daughters find unique ways to amuse themselves in our fenced in back yard, including swinging in their fluttering dresses, exploring under the deck and hanging out in their “clubhouse”, which is the corner of the yard behind the tool shed lined with a cluster of small elderberry trees.
 They take toys and sticks back there and pretend they are “fairies in the woods”.

 My daughters love to “help” in the kitchen whenever we make something.
 They pull their chair or the step stool over and request to stir, pour and touch during every part of the process.
 Once she turned four, Heather has actually been able to help and follow directions without just spilling ingredients everywhere.
-Here she is helping to make monkey bread to celebrate All Saints Day on November 1st.
-We placed their wooden peg saints dolls around the monkey bread for a finishing festive touch.

 I am not a huge crafty person, but now and then I pull out the construction paper, scissors, and glue and find inspiration on my Pinterest Craft Board using the items I already have around the house.

 Mother Teresa craft using her quote: “Do small things with great love” and tracing a heart on paper and then cutting out hand prints to glue inside the heart:

 Now and then when we are home and relaxing in the evening, we make popcorn, gather the blankets, turn off the lights and have a family movie night.
 Finding Dory, The Emperor’s New Grove and The Peanuts are a few of our favorites.